e-picas/bash-utils/man/MANPAGE.7.md

 Due to known limitations of the *getopt* program, you should always use an equal sign between an option (short or long) and its argument: `-o=arg` or `--option=arg`, even if that argument is required.

+### Script's arguments

+Arguments can be handled in the same logic as options:

+-   you may first define them in the `CMD_ARGS` array, with a trailing double point if it requires a second argument, and two double points if it can accept a second argument:

+        CMD_ARGS=('argument:' 'arg2::' arg3)

+-   then, once you have looped (and shifted) over all options, you can loop over arguments:

+        case "$1" in
+            ...
+        esac

+The `CMD_ARGS` definition is used to build auto-completion.

 ### Technical points

 The library enables the following *Bash* options by default:

 -   `posix`: match the POSIX 1003.2 standard
 -   `expand_aliases`: allow to use aliases in scripts
--   `-a`: export all modified variables
+-   `allexport`: export all modified variables
--   `-e`: exit if a command has a non-zero status
+-   `errexit`: exit if a command has a non-zero status
--   `-E`: trap on ERR are inherited by shell functions
+-   `errtrace`: trap on ERR are inherited by shell functions
--   `-o pipefail`: do not mask pipeline's errors
+-   `pipefail`: do not mask pipeline's errors
--   `-u`: throw error on unset variable usage
+-   `nounset`: throw error on unset variable usage
--   `-T`: trap on DEBUG and RETURN are inherited by shell functions
+-   `functrace`: trap on DEBUG and RETURN are inherited by shell functions

 Run `help set` for a full list of bash *set* built-in available options.

+Moreover, the library *trap* errors and early exits signals to the `die()` function to display an error string and stack trace in each case.
+It also defines a `shutdown_handler()` method trapped at the end of the process; you can redefine this function with your own logic to make a cleanup at the end of each run.

 To make robust scripts, here are some reminders:

--   to use a variable eventually unset: `echo ${VARIABLE:-default}`
+-   to use a variable eventually unset: `echo ${VARIABLE:-default}` and `echo ${VARIABLE[*]:-}`
 -   to make a silent sub-command call: `val=$(sub-command 2>/dev/null)`

 ## FILES